FREQUENTLY ASKED QUESTIONS

 Any tips for getting started as an illustrator?

-• Don’t polish turds!
-Sometimes is just better to leave 'bad drawings' die and start fresh!
+Don’t polish turds!
+Sometimes it is just better to leave 'bad drawings' to die and start fresh!

 And remember….